auxiliary-character/Repair-Shower/README.md

 # Repair Shower

-Shows the repair costs in a tooltip.
+Shows the repair costs in a tooltip when in an anvil.

 ![Screenshot](http://i.imgur.com/rkURMkN.png)